jgmalcolm/jgmalcolm.github.io/_drafts/data-analysis.md

 **Preserve raw data.** Alter your original data as little as possible.
 Sometimes you'll want to go back and re-interpret something, but once you've transformed it, you cannot go back.
+Add new columns for data transforms, and hide the original data columns.

 **Focus on 1-3 variables at a time.** When you're populating a spreadsheet for case series or something where you touch a lot of individual records, focus on